validatedpatterns/gitea-chart/README.md

 ### Gitea Configuration

-Gitea offers lots of configuration.
+Gitea offers lots of configuration options.
 This is fully described in the [Gitea Cheat Sheet](https://docs.gitea.io/en-us/config-cheat-sheet/).

 ```yaml
   gitea: